 15. Figures: Should be in limited numbers, with high-quality artwork and mounted on separate pages.
 The captions should be placed below.
 The same data should not be presented in tables, figures and text, simultaneously.

 16. References: References should be given in the Vancouver style and numbered consecutively in the order which they are first mentioned in the text.
 Citation in the text should be in line with text in parenthesis with Arabic numbering style.
 The titles of the journals should be abbreviated according to the style used in the list of Journals Indexed in MEDLINE.
-Write surname and initials of all authors when there are six or less.
-In the case of seven or more authors, the names of first six authors followed by “et al.” should be written.
+Write the surname and initials of all authors when there are six or less.
+In the case of seven or more authors, the names of the first six authors followed by “et al.” should be written.
 The reference to information must be based on the following order:

 a.
 Journal article (With 6 or fewer authors)